dnkcom/phenix-docs/src/configuration.md

 `phenix`, as it describes a network topology to be deployed in `minimega` that can be used by one or more experiments to be executed.

-A topology is comprised of one or more _nodes_ (which is a VM or container), each including system descriptions and configurations, as well as any networking settings required to connect all of the nodes in a topology together.
+A topology is comprised of one or more _nodes_, which is a VM, each including system descriptions and configurations, as well as any networking settings required to connect all of the nodes in a topology together.
 This configuration becomes the basis for most of the minimega commands later created